xrickastley/origins-genshin-docs/docs/elements/elemental_reactions/crystallize.md

 ## Crystallize Shield

-When taking damage, the Crystallize Shield nullifies DMG received and prevents you from taking knockback while it still has *health* left.
-Once it expires or is broken, you will receive DMG and knockback normally again.
+When you are about to take damage, the incoming damage is **absorbed** by the Crystallize Shield so long as it has *health* left.
+When incoming damage is **absorbed** by the Crystallize Shield, you will not take damage knockback, Once the Crystallize Shield expires or is broken, you will receive DMG and knockback normally again.

-If a Crystallize shield doesn't have enough health to nullify the DMG received, the excess DMG left is dealt to you.
-Excess DMG wil **not** apply knockback.
+If a Crystallize shield doesn't have enough health to **fully absorb** the damage received, the excess damage left is dealt to you.
+Excess damage wil **not** apply knockback.

 Shields made from the other elements (<span class="pyro">**Pyro**</span>, <span class="hydro">**Hydro**</span>, <span class="electro">**Electro**</span>, etc.) all have **250%** "effectiveness" against DMG from their corresponding element.